lumifyio/miniweb/CONTRIBUTING.md

 5. Push to your fork and submit a pull request.

-At this point you're waiting on me.
-In a perfect world I'd commit to responding to your request in some short period of time.
-Unfortunately, I'm not able to do that.
-You'll most likely see me work off several pull requests in batches.
-I may suggest some changes or improvements or alternatives at that time.
+At this point you're waiting on one of the primary developers.
+This is a fairly active project so you should get a response in a reasonable amount of time.
+We may suggest some changes or improvements or alternatives at that time.
 Please don't consider the feedback as a lack of appreciation for your time and effort.
 It most certainly is not.